Last Updated on: 21st February 2024, 09:28 pm

 While Google isn’t banning keywords (just yet), it’s increasingly shifting toward a black-box AI, so creating your first-party customer data strategy is crucial.

 Similarly, if testing new, AI-driven campaign types like Performance Max is part of your Google Ads plan for the year, ensure the data you share with Google is high-quality and conducive to further testing.

 When it comes to keyword match types, be careful and know what you’re getting into with each type.

 For example, Google now uses its algorithm to find similar keyword variants when it can’t find exact match keywords.
 Keep a close eye on your ad account, even if you were extremely careful with keyword match types.

 Finally, strengthen your negative keywords list.
 In the era of changing keyword match behaviours, a solid negative keywords list prevents your ad spend from being wasted on the wrong terms that Google’s AI wants to test.

 2. Vehicle Listing Ads Expanding on Google Ads in 2023

 If you own a car dealership, good news!
-Google Ads has started offering a new ad type specifically for non-commercial vehicle sellers: vehicle listing ads.
+Google Ads has started offering a new ad type specifically for vehicle sellers: vehicle listing ads.

 3. New Google Analytics Audiences and Metrics